openstack/glance-specs/specs/rocky/approved/glance/operator-image-workflow.rst

 Data model impact
 -----------------

-Add the "hidden" boolean column in images table.
+Add the "os_hidden" boolean column in images table.

 For the E-M-C migration strategy is proposed:

 - Triggers: not required.
-Queens release will reject an image-update call setting 'hidden' with a 400 because it doesn't recognize the field.
+A pre-Rocky glance release will reject an image-update call setting 'os_hidden' with a 400 because it doesn't recognize the field.
-- Expand: will add a boolean "hidden" column to the images table.
+- Expand: will add a boolean "os_hidden" column to the images table.
 - Contract: not required
-- Data Migration: set the "hidden" column to False in all rows.
+- Data Migration: Not required.

 REST API impact
 ---------------

-A new property "hidden" will be accepted for the GET call.
+A new property "os_hidden" will be accepted for the GET call.
-GET v2/images ... hidden=true/false
+GET v2/images ... os_hidden=true/false
-By default the API will consider hidden=false.
+By default the API will consider os_hidden=false.

 Security impact
 ---------------